Sooooo there’s this election happening.

 Lucky for me, the homeschool gods must have been smiling down on us because I was offered the chance to review Home School in the Woods’ Hands-on History Lap-Pak: U.S. Elections.

-Folks, of all the things we’ve tried in our homeschool, we had yet to try lap booking.
+You guys, of all the things we’ve tried in our homeschool, we had yet to try lap booking.
 I’ve always wanted to try lap booking, but I didn’t know where to start.
 So I decided to go for it and I’m so glad we did.

 Planning a U.S. Election Unit Study